jackwilsdon/go-ppic/README.md

 # :bust_in_silhouette: go-ppic

 Profile picture generation service written in Go.
+A demo can be found at [ppic.now.sh](https://ppic.now.sh/hello).

 `go-ppic` provides two commands; [`ppic`](#ppic) and [`ppicd`](#ppicd).